 Throughout 2023/24 we have continued to deliver our robust, data led damp, mould and condensation process; utilising a range of customer insight and property information to risk stratify our stock base and proactively engage with those households who are most likely to be experiencing or at risk of experiencing damp, mould and condensation.
 A plethora of customer facing communication tools have been developed to support this.
 In addition, to further strengthen our services we have procured a number of national specialist damp and mould contractors to ensure respond to customer requests and property remedial works at the earliest opportunity.
 We continue to review and evolve our approach to DMC ensuring that we encompass best practice and IT solutions at every stage.
 We responded to the formal consultation on Awaab's Law supporting key recommendations made and have already started to adapt our approach in readiness.
 We have been assured of this approach via external audit (receiving Substantial Assurance with no associated management actions).

 Progress with this service and others is routinely reported to our Customer Scrutiny Panel, Chief Officers Group and Stonewater Board.
+About Stonewater Report of the Board of Management and Strategic Report

 Procurement and outsourcing